bgrissin/storageos_demo/README.md

     $ docker run -d --name consul --net=host consul agent -server -bind=${ip} -client=0.0.0.0 -bootstrap-expect=${num_nodes} -retry-join=${leader_ip}

-Now your ready to setup StorageOS node on each swarm cluster member.
-I have created a setup.sh in this repo or you can manually go       through the steps below.
+Now your ready to setup StorageOS on each swarm cluster member.
+You can manually go through the steps below or you can use the setup.sh from this repo

-To use the setup.sh, copy the setup.sh to each of the nodes and run.
+*To use the setup.sh, copy the setup.sh to each of the nodes and run.
 You may have to chmod +X setup.sh file to get it to run

 Each node has to have the storageos node container running.
 I recommend you start by installing the StorageOS node container on the       kv leader first, then adding it to each cluster node.
 Here are the details from StorageOS - https://hub.docker.com/r/storageos/node/